chgeuer/chgeuer.github.io/_posts/2014-05-14-azure-icon-font.md

 For a full overview to the icons, check the [reference sheet](/pages/azure-iconography-reference.html).

 If you like it, please spread the word.
-If you don't like it, [let me know](https://twitter.com/chgeuer/statuses/466479275764629504) or whack teh SVGs into [fontastic.me](http://fontastic.me/) youself.
+If you don't like it, [let me know](https://twitter.com/chgeuer/statuses/466479275764629504) or whack the SVGs into [fontastic.me](http://fontastic.me/) youself.